quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 The following is a summary of the arguments passed in the above command:

 - `loadbalancer create`: creates a new load balancer
-- `--port 6379:6379/TCP`: instructs the load balancer to forward requests from port 6379 on the server to port 6379 in the Docker container using the TCP protocol
+- `--port 6379:6379/TCP`: instructs the load balancer to forward requests from port 6379 on the load balancer to port 6379 in the EC2 instance using the TCP protocol
 - `--private`: instructs the load balancer to ignore external traffic
 - `demo-env`: the name of the environment in which the load balancer is being created
 - `redis-lb`: a name for the load balancer itself